Facebook Pixel

 On the other hand, an order block refers to a price zone where large institutional orders, such as those placed by banks or hedge funds, have been executed.

-These zones often act as significant support or resistance levels, as the price tends to react strongly when revisiting them.
+These zones often act as significant support and resistance levels, as the price tends to react strongly when revisiting them.

 While fair value gap trading focuses on gaps that may get filled, order block trading revolves around key price zones where large players have entered the market, offering high-probability trading opportunities based on those levels.